cool94amit/cassandraMAP/README.md

 ## Known Incompatibilities

 * Attempting to serialize the `arguments` object may produce inconsistent results across environments due to specification version differences.
-As a workaround, please convert the `arguments` object to an array first: `JSON.stringify([].slice.call(arguments, 0))`.
+As a workaround, please convert the `arguments` object to an array first: `cassandraMAP.stringify([].slice.call(arguments, 0))`.

 ## Required Native Methods